 If you want to control exactly how your app looks and functions, you’ll need a custom-built solution.
 In this case, say, telenursing app development services from healthcare app development experts may come handy.

-A custom-built app is developed using open source or paid APIs.
+A custom mobile app is developed using open source or paid APIs.
 This gives you granular control over your entire app.
-By using TURN servers and protocols such as WebRTC to handle your videotelephony, we can create a truly customized app that works just the way you want it.
+By using TURN servers and protocols such as WebRTC to handle your videotelephony, we can create a telehealth platform that works just the way you want it.

-Saas solutions typically come with a monthly subscription fee and can be deployed fairly quickly because there is little to no programming involved.
-The monthly fee is usually adjusted according to user volumes.
+SaaS solutions typically come with a monthly subscription fee.
+They can be deployed relatively quickly because there is little to no programming involved.
+The monthly payment is usually adjusted according to user volumes.
 This is an overhead you have to maintain indefinitely.

-Saas may initially appear to be the cheaper option, but it can become the more expensive choice once you outgrow the capabilities of your Saas product.
-When you reach that stage, you’ll be back on the search for a custom solution to meet your growing business needs.
+SaaSs may initially appear to be the cheaper option, but it can become the more expensive choice once you outgrow the capabilities of your SaaSs product.
+When you reach that stage, you’ll be back searching for a custom solution to meet your growing business needs.

 Yes, a custom-built app may be more expensive in the short term because of development and maintenance costs, but you get more value out of it in the long run.

-The user experience design is the most important aspect of the entire app design phase.
+The user experience design is the most critical aspect of the entire app design phase.